-As the main seat of Russia's former royal family, St Petersburg offers a wealth of gold‐studded royal palaces, beautiful orthodox churches and world‐class museums to discover – including the second largest art museum in the world.
+As the main seat of Russia's former royal family, St Petersburg offers a wealth of gold-studded royal palaces, beautiful orthodox churches and world-class museums to discover – including the second largest art museum in the world.
 With so much to see, it can be difficult to decide where to go first.
-Especially if you are a first‐time visitor and / or only have limited time.
-So based on my recent visit, here are my top ten tips for things to do in St Petersburg…
+Especially if you are a first-time visitor and or only have limited time.
+So based on my own visit back in 2017, here are my top ten tips for things to do in St Petersburg…

 1. See the city by bus

 St Petersburg is not only a big city population-wise (it's the 4th largest city in Europe after Istanbul, Moscow and London), but also in terms of its surface and distances.

 So in order to get a first overview of this vast town it’s a good idea to be shown around by a guide on a bus.
 Some bus tours can pick you up straight after you've arrived at the ferry port, others conveniently collect you from your hotel.